 After a few years, prominent families from other barrios like the Guevarra, Salonga and Rodriguez clans, respectively, found the area good for farmlands.
 It was then the Guevarra’s brought the figure out Sto.
 Domingo in the area.

-Sto.
-Domingo progressed with the construction of the concrete highway from North to South.
-In the course of time Sto.
-Domingo was divided in two, Sto.
-Domingo I and Sto.
-Domingo II.
+In the course of time, Barangay Sto.
+Domingo was divided into two, Sto.
+Domingo I (first) that became Japanese garrison during their occupation, and Sto.
+Domingo II (Second).